HOW DID WE GET A BIBLE?

 A. THE GOSPELS

 2. ST. MARK - The first gospel written c.
 70 A.D.
-Author unknown, and although it may have been written by a person called Mark, but it is not John Mark.
-The tradition that Peter dictated it is part of a 2ndC attempt to give the gospel more status.
-It is the shortest and conveys urgency in the relating of Christ's life, with an emphasis on the supernatural power of Christ over nature, disease, and demons.
+Author unknown, and although it may have been written by a person called Mark, but it is not John Mark of the N.T.
+It is written in a time after Christians have faced persecution and the true meaning of discipleship.
+It gives heart to those who apostatised as even the apostles failed Jesus.
+It is the shortest and it also conveys urgency in the relating of Christ's life, with an emphasis on the supernatural power of Christ over nature, disease, and demons.
+It is reasonable to think iy was written after the Neronian persecution

 3. ST LUKE The most polished and beautiful of the Gospels as it portrays Christ as the Son of Man, with His compassion for the poor, women and the sinful.
-It is also the Gospel of the Holy Spirit.
+It is also the gospel where discipleship means giving all.
+However the apostles are always presented in a positive light and our Lord dies peacefully on the cross.
 It was most probably written by Luke c.
 85. A.D.

-4. ST JOHN Written probably by a disciple of John but of course reflects his teaching c.
-100 Unfolds the great mystery of the Incarnation, and the oneness of the Son to the Father to accomplish redemption, and Christ's mandate of love.
-The Gospel is permeated with contraasts between light and darkness, life and death, truth and falsehood.
+4. ST JOHN Written probably by a member of the Johannine community that was inspired by "the beloved disciple" and reflects his teaching c.
+100. It unfolds the great mystery of the Incarnation, and the oneness of the Son to the Father to accomplish redemption, and Christ's mandate of love.
+The Gospel is permeated with contrasts between light and darkness, life and death, truth and falsehood.
+It is the gospel that demands a personal relationship with Jesus based on love.
+In this gospel the Holy Spirit, known as the Paraclete is portrayed as the Teacher after Christ's ascension.

 B. HISTORICAL

-ACTS OF THE APOSTLES Is a sequel to the Gospel of Luke as it portrays the origin and growth of the early church, from the ascension of Christ to the first imprisonment of Paul at Rome
+ACTS OF THE APOSTLES - Is a sequel to the Gospel of Luke as it portrays the origin and growth of the early Christian communities from the ascension of Christ to the first imprisonment of Paul at Rome.
+It portrays the work of the Holy Spirit amongst those first Christians.

 C. THE EPISTLES (14)